hackclub/apex/real-website/src/content/resources/launch.md

 ### Launch

-The Apex launch will be a 3-day event in Boston, hosted at the WPS Institute.
+The Apex launch will be a 3-day event in Boston, hosted at New England Sci-Tech.
 Below is a tentative schedule, but it is likely to change as more details are made available.
 Closer to the launch event, a comprehensive attendee guide will be published with all pertinent information.